Beau Dunn: Thyroid Cancer

-Philanthropy/Humanitarian Work
+Philanthropy and humanitarian work

 Dunn has worked closely with: The Art of Elysium, Children’s Action Network, Cure Lipedema, The Lipedema Foundation, Mattel Children’s Foundation, and UNICEF USA.

 She was awarded the 2019 ‘Spirit of Elysium’ award for her service with The Art of Elysium in 2019.
 Beau has helped lead the organization's ‘Girl Talk’ program, an arts-based self-esteem workshop established by The Art of Elysium at Children’s Hospital Los Angeles to help girls who are patients of plastic surgery to improve anxiety, self-esteem, communication, empowerment, and positive self-image.

 Dunn has also done major fundraising and sits on the boards for animal charities Road Dogs and The Sanctuary at Soledad.

 Dunn was named the ‘2020 Global Ambassador’ for Road Dogs Charity - using her platform to spread awareness and save lives.

 In 2022 Dunn announced she became an Ambassador for Walk with Sally, a California based charity supporting children impacted by cancer by providing care-centered one-to-one fellowships and additional programs and services to uplift the family unit and lessen the burden of cancer, after being diagnosed with Thyroid Cancer herself.